mode51/Tungsten/docs/api/W/LockableSlim_1/_ctor_1.md

 ##### *initialValue*
 Type: [TValue][2]
-The initial value for Value
+The initial value to assign

 See Also